HTML to PDF in Java

 The generated PDF file format is shown below.

-Learn more about converting web pages into PDF content from the code example.
+Learn more about converting web pages into PDF content from this code example on converting a URL to a PDF.

 2.6.
 Creating a PDF from an HTML File